al9wel/al9wel/README.md

 ### [Tawasol](https://github.com/al9wel/Tawasol)
 > A simple social media website—connect, share, and interact!

-## ⚡ Fun Fact

-I love coding and turning ideas into reality!
-> "Code is my canvas, and every project is a new masterpiece."
+> "Code is my canvas, and every turning is a new masterpiece."

 ## 📫 Reach Me